akhoury/ginx/README.md

 * Arguments
 	* filename - a string representing the file to be parsed
 	* rowCallback(err, row) - a callback function for each row's end of parse, with the error if any, and the result row object
-	* fileCallback(file) - a callback function for file's end of parse
+	* fileCallback(err, file) - a callback function for file's end of parse
-	* dirCallback(dir) - an Optional callback function for Dir's end of parse, if any
+	* dirCallback(err) - an Optional callback function for Dir's end of parse, if any
 	* isPool, used internally

 ##parser.parseDir(directory, rowCallback, fileCallback, dirCallback)##